Sanway-2005/Computer-Can-Talk/README.md

 W1:[Your Prompt] {Email Analist will reply who can Check your mail}

-**Remember Only The memory Agent will remember your name Whom Your taliking withon anny Command**
+**Remember Only The memory Agent will remember your name Whom Your taliking without any Command**